pmb-7684/Final_Project/CMPD_shiny/help.md

 3. To remove column elements, click within the `Choose Columns` area and use the mouse to select and deselect the desired columns.
 Any column selected will appear with a check mark next to it.
 By default all variables are included in the columns selection process.
 In addition, the selected columns will be listed.

 4. To immediately view the data set created from the steps above, please select the `Data Selection` tab.
-This section does not depend on the `Run Analysis`, so you can continue to make selections from the side panel.
+This section does not depend on the `Run Analysis`, so you can continue to make selections from the side panel and view those changes.

 **Creating Charts**

 5. Once satisfied with the data selection, please select the `Visualization` Tab.

-6. Select the radio button for either Bar Chart or Box Plot.

-7. Use the drop-down boxes to select Variable 1 - Plot, and Variable 2 - Plot Group by.
+6. Use the drop-down boxes to select Variable 1 - Plot, and Variable 2 - Plot Group by.

+7. Select the radio button for either Bar Chart or Box Plot.

 8. Click `Run Analysis`.

+Note: If you decide to update the chart type, you must click `Run Analysis` to display the new chart.

 **Creating Summary Tables**